zaneriley/personal-site/README.md

 ### Internationalization

 #### Detecting the user's preferred language
-- Uses the [Accept-Language header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Language) to determine whether the users language
+- Uses the [Accept-Language header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Language) to determine whether the users language is supported (english or japanese in our case)
 - Sets a session key to maintain that language setting, allowing user to override and choose another language.
 - Sets hreflang tags, and sets a language response header

 #### Translating content
---- For application and landing page content, we use [Gettext](https://hexdocs.pm/gettext/Gettext.html) to translate content into multiple languages.
+- For application and landing page content, we use [Gettext](https://hexdocs.pm/gettext/Gettext.html) to translate content into multiple languages.
---- For case studies, we have separate markdown files for each language.
+- For case studies, we have separate markdown files for each language.

 ### Light/Dark Mode